bireme/wordpress-themes/refnet/xsl/README.md

 And save it.

-To work properly, both XML and XSL file should be in the same directory.
+To work properly, both XML and XSL files should be in the same directory.
 Otherwise, change the href attribute to include the directory where the XSL file is located.

 Open the XML file in a web browser in order to generate the CSV file.
 The result displayed is the transformation of XML file using the XSL.
-Select the content from the web browser page and copy it in a text/xml editor, saving it with .csv extension.
+Select the content from the web browser page and copy it in a text/xml editor.
+Save it with .csv extension to be opened on MS Excel.